Coachable-Dev/coachable-application/README.md

 Studying these 5 sections should cover enough material to complete the exercise below.
 If you're still stuck after studying these for a while, feel free to use any additional resources online to study the assignment.
 There are practice exercises at the end of each section that we encourage you to try as these exercises prepare you well for the sorting exercise below.
 However, these exercises are not required.

 ## Submisssion Instructions
-1. The assignment is [Coachable First Assignment](https://drive.google.com/file/d/1Bw80aRXRnRhJWQB0F1hCmPdRvJfY5aAx/view?usp=sharing).
+1. The assignment is [Coachable First Assignment](https://www.canva.com/design/DAFG1GlD-1Y/zAOskBrDV9-pJpWTgpX32Q/view?utm_content=DAFG1GlD-1Y&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink&mode=preview).
 Please use the above resources and ask us quesitons as needed.
-2. Complete the assignment and document your answers in any way you prefer.
-Here are some ways others have used: printing and writing answers, typing the answers to us on Slack, editing the pdf, etc.
+2. Complete the assignment.
+To document your answers, you can use the template from the link above and edit the template using Canva (free editing software).
+If you have any questions about editing with Canva, please let us know on Slack.
 3. Share your solutions with us on Slack.
+We may ask some follow up questions over Slack.
 4. We'll follow up within 24 hours to verify your solutions or let you know if there are any errors.
 5. We'll send you a link to schedule a final interview with Coachable to discuss your thought process to the first assignment.